fbriggs/lifecast_public/lifecast_apps/README.md

-# Instructions for building Lifecast apps
+# Prerequisites for building Lifecast Apps

 ## All platforms